Run Through the Jungle: In popular culture

+In literature, the song has been referenced in Stephen King & Peter Straub's novel The Talisman.

 In television, the song is used in season three, episode one of Hardcastle and McCormick, season two of Fargo, season one, episode eight of Lethal Weapon, and season four, episode 19 of the 2018 TV series Magnum P.I.

 The song has appeared in many video games that depict the Vietnam War, notably licensed for Rising Storm 2: Vietnam and in the reveal trailers for Call of Duty: Black Ops Cold War and Mafia 3.